arun-stephen/learn-ui-tech/learn-react/react-state-props/README.md

 The all required assets has to added to the `public` folder of the projec repository then modify the `index.html` to add the required stylesheet configuration in it.
 The `App.js` in the src folder is the entry file so, you can start modify the code from there.

 ## Concept used in this application
-This application has some of the core concepts of using React conditional based rendering based on props and it's best practices.
+This application has some of the core concepts of using React state vs props and it's best practices.
 I have describe the concepts used in this project as follows.
-* Loading data from seperate file
 * React Component
 * Props
-* Conditional based Rendering
+* State
+* Event Handling
+* Interact with parent events from child component

 ## Run the application
 Once we checkout the project from the respository then, we need install the dependencies and start the application.